 Soon after, by at least by 1860, Grand Ronde agency also took charge of the Coastal Zone on the north part of the Coast Reservation.
 The agents at Grand Ronde administered the tribes at Tillamook and Salmon river until 1886.
 Grand Ronde men built roads to Salmon River and Tillamook.
 Tillamook, Nechesne, Nehalem, Nestucca Indians would come to Grand Ronde for services.
 There was no road to the Siletz Agency from this area of the coast, and so the Siletz agents did not take charge of the “Lincoln County to Tillamook County” area until 1886.

 This area of the coast had no ratified treaties.
-The 1851 treaties failed in Congress and the 1855 Coast treaty commission never reached beyond Coos Bay, and was never ratified anyway.
+The 1851 treaties failed in Congress and the 1855 Coast treaty commission never reached beyond the Nestucca territory and was never ratified anyway.
 Therefore the ownership and administration was not well handled by the federal government and the tribes were not satisfied until they sued the government in an Indian Claims Commission Lawsuit in the 20th century.
 Many of the tribal people from these tribal peoples were accepted by the various agents and came to Grand Ronde by marrying in and became members of the tribe.

 - Nestucca Band of Tillamook

 There are as well members of some other tribes that were caught up in the removal to Grand Ronde.
 These are,

 - Clatskanie (joined with the Skilloot and their territory is under the WV treaty)